RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

 brew install mingw-w64
 ```

-__Note:__ On MacOS may have to configure [environment variables](https://github.com/BishopFox/sliver/wiki/Environment-Variables) for MinGW.
+__Note:__ On MacOS you may need to configure [environment variables](https://github.com/BishopFox/sliver/wiki/Environment-Variables) for MinGW.

 See [cross-compiling implants](https://github.com/BishopFox/sliver/wiki/Cross-Compiling-Implants) for more details.